jlquinn/xbows-driver/doc/spec.md

 duration 1 animations.

 So this suggests that those 2 bytes are 0x0200 + 0x1a * duration.
+The 0x0200 is very specific.
+Changing it makes the lighting effect fall back to white.

 IMPORTANT: 0x1a is 26.
 I *think* this is 4 bytes bitmap leader and 22 bytes of bitmap.